$\Phi$ index: A standardized scale-independent and field-normalized citation indicator: Why a scale-independent citation indicator?

 where $\text{max}(\Delta f_n) \equiv \text{max}(|f_n - \mu|)$ is the maximum distance (or {\it range}) of $f_n$ values from the global mean $\mu$.
 Equation (\ref{eq:5}) says that for randomly formed journals, the range of $f_n$ values from the global mean $\mu$ is inversely proportional to the square root of the journal size.
 Herein lies the scale dependence of citation averages.

 While Eq. (\ref{eq:5}) applies to {\it randomly} formed journals, it turns out that more than 3/4 of {\it actual} journals have IFs within the range predicted by the Central Limit Theorem (with $k=3$)---for example, 78.6\% (or 9571 out of 12173) journals in the 2020 JCR.
 So the Central Limit Theorem is directly relevant to journals in practice.
 It is not just of academic interest, but also allows us to predict and understand citation averages of real journals.
-See Figures \ref{fig:CLT_bounds_all}, \ref{fig:CLT_bounds_1}, \ref{fig:CLT_bounds_2}.
-In particular, note how the $f_n$ values tend to fall within the theorem's predicted limits for almost all fields shown in Figures \ref{fig:CLT_bounds_1}, \ref{fig:CLT_bounds_2}.
-The one exception is EVOLUTIONARY BIOLOGY, where a single paper cited 3684 times skews the citation distribution so much that the Central Limit Theorem seems to fail for small journals.
-The skewness of the citation distribution of all papers in this field is 94.4, and drops to 56.5 if we exclude the most cited paper.
-To a lesser extent, the same occurs for COMPUTER SCIENCE, ARTIFICIAL INTELLIGENCE, where a paper cited 1207 times causes a slight deviation from the Central Limit Theorem range.
-The skewness of the citation distribution of the papers in this field is 42, and drops to 7.7 if we exclude the most cited paper.
+See Figure \ref{fig:CLT_bounds_all}.